aa755/decoding-human-body/_posts/2021-07-24-covid-recovered.md

 There may be *theoretical* evidence of the long-term safety of Covid vaccines.
 But theories in biology very often mispredict:
 - trans fats were banned after several decades of heavy promotion
 - the sugar for fat substitution for decades is now increasingly belived to be harmful
-- the dengue vaccine was found to cause [more severe disease when infected with variants]().
+- the dengue vaccine was revealed years after mass use to cause [more severe disease among those who were not previously infected](https://www.ncbi.nlm.nih.gov/labs/pmc/articles/PMC6214489/).
 - the DDT inventer was given nobel prize and was widely promoted even to kids and pregnant women.
 Only after several decades, it was banned.
 Many pesticides were similarly widely promoted for decades and then later banned.

 Coming back to covid exactly *NONE* of our expert theoreticians predicted the clots or myocarditis issues: infact, they were confidently claiming the opposite in December 2020.